-Participants who take Microsoft Excel training with me normally see the ###### symbols as an invitation to make the columns in any spreadsheet wider.
-Sometimes it makes more sense to reduce the number of decimal places – especially when you’re dealing with whole numbers.
+Participants in Excel training automatically see the ###### symbols as an indication that they need to make the columns in any spreadsheet wider.
+Often, it makes more sense to reduce the number of decimal places – especially when you’re dealing with whole numbers.

 To reduce the number of decimal places in this worksheet: